 3. Limited Park Entry

 The Disney Park Pass System is the new way of reserving your entry once you’ve purchased your tickets, designed to limit the number of guests entering the parks.
 However, it means only being able to choose one of the four parks to visit per day.
-This isn’t necessarily a bad thing, but until park-hopping is allowed again, Disney World might just feel like, well… a small world, after all!
+Thankfully, Park Hopping is now allowed after 2pm so guests can try another park if it is not currently at capacity.

 Parades and night-time spectaculars aren’t the only events that have been temporarily suspended.
-Street entertainment like The Dapper Dans, stage shows like Beauty and the Beast – Live on Stage, and more, remain closed for the foreseeable future.
+Street entertainment like stage shows such as Beauty and the Beast – Live on Stage, and more, remain closed for the foreseeable future.
 So Disney World isn’t as bursting with magic as it is usually, but there’s still plenty for you to enjoy, and many ways for you to keep yourself entertained.